Member Access Only

 Put it in before the morning rush and walk away.
 That is it.
 By dinner time the whole house smells incredible and the pork falls apart with a fork.
 Pile it on brioche buns with bagged coleslaw.
 No shame in the store-bought slaw.
 That is the shortcut that keeps you sane.

 The leftover pork is gold.
 It becomes quesadillas on Tuesday and nachos on Wednesday with zero cooking.
-Save every single bit of it.

 Slow Cooker10 Min PrepFeeds a Crowd3 Meals from 1 Cook